giripatel/Web_Developement_journey/README.md

 # Web_Developement_journey
-This is my practice and learing of my web devlopment
+This is my practice and learning of my web devlopment